HewlettPackard/swarm-learning/docs/Install/Centralized_Swarm_diagnostic.md

 # Centralized Swarm diagnostic

-Centralized Swarm diagnostic utility will collect and upload the logs from all the hosts associated with a project to the host or VM provided by user via the utility.
+Centralized Swarm diagnostics utility can be used to collect and upload the logs from all the hosts associated with a project.
+This can be sent to HPE to report Swarm issues.

-The utility will show all the hosts where swarm learning installed in the drop down and user can choose one among them.
-Note that in that VM, the sshpass utility should be installed. \(*apt install sshpass*\).<br></br>
 ![Centralized Swarm Diagnostics](GUID-EA3ED67E-52AD-464F-B126-E21C6F835125-high.png)

 1. In the **Projects** tab, click **Collect Log** icon.